 A Love-Hate Relationship

 Since Dow Chemical Co.
-(Midland, Mich.) invented it in 1941, Americans have engaged in a love affair with expanded polystyrene, or Styrofoam.
+(Midland, Mich.) invented it in 1941, Americans have engaged in a love affair with expanded polystyrene (commonly known by the brand name Styrofoam).
 The material pervades our convenience-seeking society and has become nearly impossible to avoid.
 It holds takeout meals, buffers hands from scalding coffee, insulates pipes, and cushions bike helmets.

 Over time, that sentiment has turned to disapproval in some quarters, and calls to eradicate foam recently have intensified.
 Environmentalists have rankled at the mention of EPS for decades, claiming it’s difficult or impossible to recycle; there are few markets for postconsumer material; and it does not break down in landfills.
 EPS industry insiders say those recycling claims are outdated and incorrect.
 More than 140 businesses in the United States currently recycle EPS or manufacture products from recycled foam, and those numbers are likely to grow.